MD Anderson Cancer Center Detective, University Police in Houston, Texas

 Analysis and Audits

-When instructed by the Chief of Police or his/her designee, conduct undercover surveillance, investigations and internal investigations.
+When instructed by the Chief of Police or his/her designee, conducts undercover surveillance, investigations and internal investigations.

-Develop sources of information; locate and interview confidential informants
+Develops sources of information; locates and interviews confidential informants

-Crime scene specialist; conduct crime scene searches; appropriately search for, seize and preserve evidence which is needed for the investigation of the crime and the apprehension and conviction of the offender
+Crime scene specialist; conducts crime scene searches, at which time appropriately searches for, seizes and preserves evidence which is needed for the investigation of the crime and the apprehension and conviction of the offender

 Testimony and Administrative Tasks

-Give credible testimony in the criminal and civil courts of this state and The United States.
-Effectively testify in grand juries, county, district and federal courts.
+Gives credible testimony in the criminal and civil courts of this state and The United States.
+Effectively testifies in grand juries, county, district and federal courts.

 May conduct research on key topical areas and develop targeted presentations for departmental personnel.

-Train and mentor investigators by providing training and instruction in the methods and techniques of criminal investigations
+Trains and mentors investigators by providing training and instruction in the methods and techniques of criminal investigations

-Provide training for departmental personnel and conduct crime prevention programs on campus; determine investigators' training needs.
+Provides training for departmental personnel and conducts crime prevention programs on campus

-Demonstrate the skill to apply these specialized techniques in the course of duties.
+Demonstrates the skill to apply these specialized techniques in the course of his/her duties.